-Sounds like: Game of Thrones only it’s in space and the scale is even bigger.
+Sounds like: Game of Thrones, only it’s in space and the scale is even bigger.

-The trilogy is about a galactic empire of humans living on multiple planets across the galaxy.
-If the concept of Foundation sounds a bit like Star Wars to you, that’s because it was one of the biggest inspirations behind George Lucas’ sci-fi fairytale set in a galaxy far far away.
+The trilogy centers on a galactic empire of humans living on multiple planets across the galaxy.
+If the concept of Foundation sounds a bit like Star Wars to you, that’s because it was one of the biggest inspirations behind George Lucas’ sci-fi fairy tale set in a galaxy far far away.

 Sounds like: It won’t be as good as Rick and Morty.

-Two seasons with 13 episodes each have already been ordered by Apple.
-Central Park will have some A-list voice actors joining the cast.
-Josh Gad, Kristen Bell, Titus Burgess, Stanley Tucci, Leslie Odom Jr., Daveed Diggs, and Kathryn Hahn all signed on to the project.
+Cupertino already ordered two seasons consisting of 13 episodes each.
+Central Park will bring some A-list voice actors to the cast.
+Gad, Kristen Bell, Titus Burgess, Stanley Tucci, Leslie Odom Jr., Daveed Diggs and Kathryn Hahn all signed on to the project.

 Sounds like: Friday Night Lights focused on basketball.

-Damien Chazelle series
+Untitled Damien Chazelle series

 Sounds like: A total mystery.

 Academy Award-winning writer/director Damien Chazelle has also been tapped by Apple to create a mysterious new original TV show.
 Chazelle’s deal with Apple came a year after his film La La Land scored six Oscars, including Best Director and Best Screenplay for Chazelle.

 Sounds like: The Apple edition of Lifestyles of the Rich and the Famous

 The most extravagant homes in the world will be on display for Apple’s first lifestyle TV show.
-The new docuseries called Homes will explore some of the most fabulous abodes in the world, along with the minds that made them.
+The new docuseries, called Homes, will explore some of the most fabulous abodes in the world, along with the minds that made them.
 Think Lifestyles of the Rich and Famous only with more of a focus on design.
 Hopefully, they get Jony Ive to narrate.